 Cascade Station’s star attraction is IKEA, the massive Scandinavian furniture store full of model kitchens, nap-worthy mattresses and ready-to-assemble furnishings — not to mention IKEA’s famous Swedish meatballs.
 Once you’ve found your perfect shelves, deck them out with scented candles from Bath & Body Works or video games and electronics from Best Buy — all tax-free, of course!

 Looking to reboot your wardrobe?
 Stop at the Banana Republic Factory Store, Marshalls and Ross Dress for Less.
-Find new looks at Dressbarn, Maurices and Lane Bryant, or stock up on sports gear at Golfsmith.
-Woodworkers, hunters and other hardy types can find flame-resistant, rainproof jackets and other industrial-strength garments at Carhartt, along with endlessly useful multi-tools at Portland-based Leatherman.
-DSW Shoes and Shoe Mill promise cool new kicks and glittering accessories abound at Kay Jewelers and Morgan Jewelers.
+Find new looks at maurices and Lane Bryant, or stock up on sports gear at Golf Galaxy.
+Woodworkers, hunters and other hardy types can find flame-resistant, rainproof jackets and other industrial-strength garments at Carhartt.
+DSW and Shoe Mill promise cool new kicks.

 Dining at Cascade Station